 - Concern for careful and judicious use of available resources.

-- Open, timely and effective communication among patients, families and caregivers.
+- Open, timely and effective communication among patients, families and the healthcare team.

 - Effective mechanisms for anticipating and resolving confusion or conflict.